 - If you meet someone from Europe and you don't know that person's country of origin, you can say that he or she has a European accent.

 If you are really worried about your accent, there are accent reduction exercises you can practice on many different websites.
 On this website, these pronunciation exercises might help.
-But as I said before, it's not a bad thing to have an accent, and no one should judge you on that.
+But as I said before, it's not a bad thing to have an accent.

 Click here to go to the Word of the Day page.